-Not counting the 2016/17 season (when he took over a team that was not built to compete for the title), for the first time in his coaching career, Guardiola was performing badly in the league with a top level squad.
+In the 2019/20 season, for the first time in his coaching career, Guardiola was not competing for the championship with a top level squad.
 He corrected this by going back to the basics: more passing, less running.
 As a result, his team walked the league this season after a seriously awkward start.

-A lot has been said in these pieces about Tuchel’s tactical brain and his skill on the pitch.
+A lot has been said in these pieces about Tuchel’s tactical brain.
 Lots of players and club officials are on record stating he’s not very easy to work with.
 Dortmund CEO Hans-Joachim Watzke famously stated Tuchel to be ‘a difficult person, but a fantastic coach.’
 He was sacked at PSG five months after reaching the Champions League final because of a long-lasting conflict with technical director Leonardo.

 Chelsea made the gamble to hire him in January and boy, did it pay off.
-When Tuchel took over from Frank Lampard, the immediate difference was spectacular, most notably on the defensive side of the ball.
+The overnight difference was spectacular, most notably on the defensive side of the ball.
 Chelsea achieved greater defensive stability through defensive possession, always well-protected against the counterattack with three defenders and two holding midfielders behind the ball.
 Tuchel took them from ninth to fourth in the league and reached the Champions League final.

 — Between The Posts (@BetweenThePosts) March 16, 2021